aiidateam/aiida-core/docs/source/install/installation.rst

 which leads through the installation process and takes care of creating the corresponding AiiDA database.

-For maximum control and customizability, one can use ``verdi setup`` explained below, which requires the user to set up the database.
+For maximum control and customizability, one can use ``verdi setup`` and set up the database manually as explained below.

 .. _database:

 Database setup
 --------------

 AiiDA uses a database to store the nodes, node attributes and other information, allowing the end user to perform fast queries of the results.
 Currently, only `PostgreSQL`_ is allowed as a database backend.

 .. _PostgreSQL: https://www.postgresql.org/downloads

 To manually create the database for AiiDA, you need to run the program ``psql`` to interact with postgres.
 On most operating systems, you need to do so as the ``postgres`` user that was created upon installing the software.
 To assume the role of ``postgres`` run as root::

     su - postgres